skip to Main Content

 In order to provide the best surface possible every morning, our grooming team works from 4pm-8am every night.
 To accommodate uphill access in the mornings, we have adjusted our grooming schedule to shift all winch cat operations toward the first part of the shifts.
 The goal is for work on the northwest trails to be nearly accomplished by the time the 5:30am uphill access opens every morning.
 This requires aggressive work in the evenings.

-Why are Wednesdays unavailable for uphill access after 8:30am, even though the ski area is closed?
+Why are Tuesdays and Wednesdays unavailable for uphill access after 8:30am, even though the ski area is closed?

-In order to open the ski area on-time on Thursdays, Wednesday is a work day for the grooming team and occasionally the lift and patrol teams.
+In order to open the ski area on-time on Thursdays, Tuesdays and Wednesdays are a work day for the grooming team and occasionally the lift, park, and patrol teams.
 This time is needed to work on the terrain parks and to do larger projects that can’t be completed during overnight operations.
 Wednesday is also an important workday for storm recovery on some weeks.
 Tuesday is less likely to have impacts to uphill access, but Tuesdays may require grooming work when we have extreme snow conditions (low or high).
+On days when there are no mountain teams working, or work is minimal, we are committed to opening uphill access to those with passes.

 Can we hike from Ariel summit up to the radar ball and ski down?